Spectral CUSUM for Online Network Structure Change Detection: Theoretical Analysis

-Usually the performance of change detection procedures is measured by average run length (ARL) and expected detection delay (EDD).
-ARL represents the length of time interval between two false alarms while EDD measures the worst-case detection delay.
-When ARL is fixed, it is known that Exact-CUSUM minimizes EDD which can be calculated directly.
-In the following, we will compute ARL and EDD for the case of spectral CUSUM given in \eqref{eq:subspaceCUSUM}.
+The standard performance of change detection procedures is measured by average run length (ARL) and expected detection delay (EDD).
+ARL represents the average time interval between two consecutive false alarms, while EDD measures the worst-case detection delay.
+When ARL is fixed, it is known that the exact CUSUM procedure minimizes EDD, which can be calculated directly.
+In the following, we will analyze ARL and EDD for the proposed Spectral-CUSUM procedure given in \eqref{eq:subspaceCUSUM} for the emerging community problem, under the assumption that the window size $w^*$ scales in order $\sqrt{\log\gamma}$ in the asymptotic analysis as $\gamma\rightarrow \infty$.
+In this case, $D/\widetilde D$ approaches to 1, and then we can approximate $\mathbb{E}_{0}[v_t^\top \widehat{A}_t\widehat{A}_t^\top v_t]$ by $D$ in our derivation.